apache/axis-axis1-c/tests/auto_build/UnitTest_Readme.txt

-3. Place the expected server response into the output directory e.g. tests/auto_build/testcases/output/CalculatorDoc_serverResponse.expected
+3. Place the expected server response into the output directory e.g. tests/auto_build/testcases/output/CalculatorDoc_serverResponse.expected The server response file has a length after the HTTP headers but before the SOAP envelope.
+This is the length in hex of the remainder of the message.
+Since this is awkward to calculate manually, it may be left as ### and the mock server will automatically calculate the length.

 Please see the file tests/auto_build/testcases/output/ComplexLists_ServerResponse.expected for an example of a test that calls a server multiple times.